akrumel/f.lux/docs/overview.md

 ## Property life-cycle

-State tree properties have a life-cycle that mirrors the React component life-cycle.
+State tree properties have a life-cycle that analogous to the React component life-cycle.

 The property life-cycle is: